Esri/deep-learning-frameworks/README.md

 Additional Installation for Disconnected Environment
 --------

 If you will be working in a disconnected environment, download the required metapackage packages from the links below and follow the instructions under the **Steps to Install** listed on the package's page.
-The packages places backbones for deep learning models in the specified install location, eliminating the need for internet access when training deep learning models in ArcGIS.
+The packages place backbones for deep learning models in the specified install location, eliminating the need for internet access when training deep learning models in ArcGIS.

 Backbones packages |
 -|